Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 However, Harvard Law School does release the 25th and 75th percentile LSAT scores of admitted students, providing applicants with an idea of the LSAT score range that successful candidates typically have.
 This information offers transparency and helps applicants gauge their competitiveness for admission to the program.

-For last year’s class of admitted students, the LSAT score range was 171 to 176 (25th-75th percentiles).
+For the Class of 2028 (entering Fall 2025), the LSAT score range was 171 to 176 (25th-75th percentiles).
+These are the most current statistics available from Harvard Law School.

-Average LSAT Score For Harvard
+Median LSAT Score For Harvard

 However, meeting this average is not a guarantee of admission, as Harvard considers a variety of factors beyond just LSAT scores in its holistic review process.
 Applicants with scores slightly below the average have been admitted, especially if they excel in other areas of their application, such as academic achievements, work experience, and personal statements.